 Wear comfortable shoes

-Ask questions whenever needed
+Ask questions as necessary

 Stay relaxed